nevermore3d/Nevermore_Max/README.md

 ### BOM and Sourcing Guide
-For the sourcing guide, details and material list please check this out: [BOM](BOM.md)
+For the sourcing guide, details and material list please check this out: [BOM](BOM.md) Instead of ultra thin bolts, m3 lap top screws seems to work as well and are readily available (https://www.ebay.com/itm/185540026013?var=693379492797)

 ### Installation
 The installation guide is under development, the alpha presentation  should take you 90% of the way: